live-clones/gmsh/tutorial/python/README.txt

     export PYTHONPATH=${PYTHONPATH}:${PWD}/lib

-- using `pip install gmsh-sdk' (beware the the version might be older than the one available in the SDK from the website), which will download the bindary SDK automatically, and install the files in the appropriate system directories.
+- using `pip install gmsh-sdk', which will download the binary SDK automatically, and install the files in the appropriate system directories.

 - by compiling the Gmsh source code.
 Follow these steps in the top-level directory of the Gmsh source code: